 You want to considerably increase your page rank?
 Convince people to buy your product, subscribe to your newsletter or return to your website again and again?
 In this case, it is time for you to take a closer look at your user’s search intent.
 In this article I you will learn some key facts about Search Intent.
 Afterwards, you will know how to optimize content for any individual user intent.
-This is how Search Intent Optimization (SIO) works:
+Let me show you, how Search Intent Optimization (SIO) works.

 What is Search Intent?

 Search intent (also known as user intent or keyword intent) refers to the purpose of an online search.
 Simply put, search intent is the reason why a person carries out a particular search.
 After all, everyone who conducts an online search wants to find something.
 So, does someone search because they have a question and want an answer?
 Does the searcher want to visit a certain website?
 Or are they searching because they want to buy something?

 Now, what does SIO mean?
 Google, Bing, and Yahoo are constantly refining their algorithms.
 Their aim: to better understand users’ needs and, thus, answer their search queries more and more precisely.
 SIO is vital in their quest to offer searchers even more precise answers to their queries.
 Google & Co. classify search intent optimized search results as highly relevant.
 Which is why they place them at the top for any user to see.
 In consequence, the users click on SIO-content and are satisfied.
 Mission accomplished.

 Of course, there are many different kinds of Search Intent.
 Overall, these four types of search intent occur most frequently: